mplaine/analyzing-job-postings-with-sql/README.md

 **Questions:**

 1. Which cities have the most data science jobs in Finland?
-2. Which companies recruit the most data science employees in Finland?
+2. Which companies recruit the most data professionals in Finland?
-3. What are the most in-demand data science jobs in Finland?
+3. What are the most in-demand data science job roles in Finland?
-4. What are the highest-paying data science jobs in ~~Finland~~ the world?
+4. What are the highest-paying data science job roles in [~~Finland~~](## "Unfortunately, the dataset had only limited data points available for Finland.") the world?
 5. What are the most in-demand skills for Data Analysts and Data Engineers in Finland?
-6. What are the most optimal skills to learn for Data Analysts and Data Engineers in ~~Finland~~ the world?
+6. What are the most optimal skills to learn for Data Analysts and Data Engineers in [~~Finland~~](## "Unfortunately, the dataset had only limited data points available for Finland.") the world?

 **Tools:** [SQL](https://en.wikipedia.org/wiki/SQL), [PostgreSQL](https://www.postgresql.org/), [DrawSQL](https://drawsql.app/), [Visual Studio Code](https://code.visualstudio.com/) (with [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools) extension), [Tableau](https://www.tableau.com/), [Docker Compose](https://docs.docker.com/compose/), [git](https://git-scm.com/), [GitHub](https://github.com/)